DOS Plus

 DOS Plus (erroneously also known as DOS+) was the first operating system developed by Digital Research's OEM Support Group in Newbury, Berkshire, UK, first released in 1985.
 DOS Plus 1.0 was based on CP/M-86 Plus combined with the PCMODE emulator from Concurrent PC DOS 4.11.
 While CP/M-86 Plus and Concurrent DOS 4.1 still had been developed in the United States, Concurrent PC DOS 4.11 was an internationalized and bug-fixed version brought forward by Digital Research UK.
 Later DOS Plus 2.x issues were based on Concurrent PC DOS 5.0 instead.
-In the broader picture, DOS Plus can be seen as an intermediate step between Concurrent CP/M-86 and DR-DOS.
+In the broader picture, DOS Plus is an intermediate step between Concurrent CP/M-86 and DR DOS.

 DOS Plus is able to run programs written for either CP/M-86 or MS-DOS 2.11, and can read and write the floppy formats used by both of these systems.
-Up to four CP/M-86 programs can be multitasked, but only one DOS program can be run at a time.
+Up to four CP/M-86 programs can be multitasked, but only one MS-DOS program can be run at a time.